cloudengio/go.pkgs/file/filewalk/README.md

 	// associated with that user will be updated in addition to global ones.
 	// Metrics are updated approriately for
 	Set(ctx context.Context, prefix string, info *PrefixInfo) error

 	// Get returns the information stored for the specified prefix.
 It will
 	// return false if the entry does not exist in the database but with
 	// a nil error.
 	Get(ctx context.Context, prefix string, info *PrefixInfo) (bool, error)

+	// Delete removes the supplied prefixes from all databases.
+If recurse
+	// is set then all children of those prefixes will be similarly deleted.
+	Delete(ctx context.Context, separator string, prefixes []string, recurse bool) (int, error)

+	// DeleteErrors deletes the errors associated with the specified prefixes.
+	DeleteErrors(ctx context.Context, prefixes []string) (int, error)

 	// Save saves the database to persistent storage.
 	Save(ctx context.Context) error

 	// Close will first Save and then release resources associated with the database.
 	Close(ctx context.Context) error

+	// CompactAndClose will perform any necessary/possible/supported
+	// compaction on the database and close it.
+	CompactAndClose(ctx context.Context) error

 	// UserIDs returns the current set of userIDs known to the database.
 	UserIDs(ctx context.Context) ([]string, error)

 	// GroupIDs returns the current set of groupIDs known to the database.
 	GroupIDs(ctx context.Context) ([]string, error)

 	// Metrics returns the names of the supported metrics.
 	Metrics() []MetricName

+	// Stats returns statistics on the database's components.
+	Stats() ([]DatabaseStats, error)

 	// Total returns the total (ie. sum) for the requested metric.
 	Total(ctx context.Context, name MetricName, opts ...MetricOption) (int64, error)

 	// TopN returns the top-n values for the requested metric.
 	TopN(ctx context.Context, name MetricName, n int, opts ...MetricOption) ([]Metric, error)

 	// NewScanner creates a scanner that will start at the specified prefix
 	// and scan at most limit items; a limit of 0 will scan all available
 	// items.